nforshifu234dev/NFSFU-ECOMM/ReadMe.md

 </td>

 <td scope="row" style="border: solid 1px;" >
-This is the page where customers will be able to about your brand, the vison and a whole lot more.
+This is the page where customers will be able to contact you and get other informations on support information.
 </td>